leto1210/z390-Hack/Software.md

 Using Clover version 5033

 _Under UEFI Drivers (Recommanded / FileSystem / Memory Fix / Additional) choose:_
-* _ApfsDriverLoader_ - This allows Clover to see and boot from APFS volumes by loading apfs.efi from ApfsContainer located on block device
+* _ApfsDriverLoader.efi_ - This allows Clover to see and boot from APFS volumes by loading apfs.efi from ApfsContainer located on block device
 *  _OsxAptioFix3Drv.efi_ - Fixing some UEFI APTIO Firmware issues relevant to booting macOS (As AptioMemoryFix is not working on my config)
-* _EmuVariableUefi_ - Fix mvram not present on my Asus MB
+* _EmuVariableUefi.efi_ - Fix mvram not present on my Asus MB
-* _FSInject_
+* _FSInject.efi_
-* _HFSPlus_ - Apple official driver for HFS Plus
+* _HFSPlus.efi_ - Apple official driver for HFS Plus
+* _VirtualSmc.efi_ Need for VirtualSMC Kexts

 Check _Install RC scripts on target volume_ - Fix with EmuVariableUefi nvram problem with my Asus MB